ig-imanish/ig-imanish.github.io/DSA-100Days.md

 ## 100-Day Coding Plan for Mastering Data Structures and Algorithms

 ### Day -∞ to 0:
-- Stick to a programming language like C or C++.
+- Stick to a programming language like C or Java , C++.
 Ensure comfort with pointers/objects.

 ### Day 1:
 - Understand the concept of Algorithmic complexity.
 Derive time and space complexity for code.